 Why are there so many toxic people in my life?

-That’s this question you start asking yourself when you start realizing that you’re having to remove yourself from interactions, go no contact with your parents your in-laws extended family and such.
+That’s this question you start asking yourself when you start realizing that you’re having to remove yourself from negative interactions, go no contact with your parents, your in-laws, extended family, and such.

 When you start getting going on this cycle and you start having to limit people’s access to you, and you realize how many toxic people are around you.
 One of the thoughts that comes into your head is, “Is it me?
 Am I the abusive person?
 Are they all normal?”